ciincin/1st-App/README.md

-this is my first app with react native
+this is my first app with react native - POMODORO